UK vs India Clothing Manufacturing: Full Breakdown

 What garment categories does India manufacture best?

-India’s strongest categories for UK brands are: cotton jersey and T-shirts (Tirupur), knitwear (Tirupur and Ludhiana), woven shirts and trousers (Mumbai region), and embellished, printed, and hand-finished garments (Jaipur and Rajasthan).
+India’s strongest categories for UK brands are cotton jersey and T-shirts (Tirupur), knitwear (Tirupur and Ludhiana), woven shirts and trousers (Mumbai region), and embellished, printed, and hand-finished garments (Jaipur and Rajasthan).
 India is less suitable for technical performance wear, complex structured outerwear, or fast-fashion replenishment requiring short lead times.

 The India Decision Is About Category Fit, Not Just Cost